nssent25/Pi-LLM/README.md

 # Pi-LLM

 ## Introduction
 This is the code for a Raspberry Pi-based personal assistant.
-It uses open source libraries to perform tasks such as voice recognition, translation, image generation, and conversation.
+It uses open source libraries to perform tasks such as voice recognition, translation, image generation, and conversation. **This project is mostly an excuse to mess with open source models.**

 ## Server:
 - [x] Flask server: ```server_main.py```